Skip to content

 Optimistic concurrency

-Runtime-editable settings emit an ETag header on reads and honor If-Match on writes.
+Runtime-editable settings emit an ETag header on reads and honour If-Match on writes.
 To update a setting without trampling a concurrent write, pass the previously-received ETag back via If-Match; a mismatch produces a 409 Conflict with error_code VERSION_CONFLICT (4002).

 WebSocket events